Bay Central

-Bay Central is a complex of three towers - the Central Tower, the Intercontinental Tower, and the West Tower - in Dubai Marina in Dubai, United Arab Emirates.
+Bay Central is a waterfront complex of three mixed-use towers - the Central Tower, the Intercontinental Tower, and the West Tower - in Dubai Marina in Dubai, United Arab Emirates.
 The West Tower, and the Intercontinental Tower have 42 floors each.
 The Central Tower has 50 floors (180 metres).
 Construction was completed in December 2012.
+The Intercontinental Tower houses the Intercontinental Dubai Marina Hotel, while the West Tower and Central Tower contains 747 residential units.